Ask anyone what they first think of when the hear France or Paris, and no doubt, the Eiffel Tower will come to mind.

 The tower has become the global icon of both Paris and France.
 In addition, the tower welcomes about ten million tourists every year .
 This makes it the most-visited monument in the world that requires entrance fees.

 The iron made lattice Eiffel Tower is situated at the vast green lawn of Champ de Mars.
 It was named after Gustave Eiffel, the engineer who built it.
-It has been built for 123 years now as the gateway arch to the World’s Fair back in 1889.
+The construction of the tower began in 1887 and ended in 1889 as the gateway arch for the 1889 World’s Fair.

 Visiting the Tower